stephanedreyfus/react-boilerplate/README.md

 I want to thank Reed and DMI for inviting me to take this take home.
 I am currently unable to complete a great deal of the tasks listed below.
 I have learned a great deal about Redux-Saga, Reselect, styled components, the powerful tools of React-Boilerplate, and many other aspects of making full-stack apps with React.
 I appreciate the concept of sagas and plan to use them in future apps: they remove a lot of the potential confusion of Redux thunks.
 Wile I am keen on the concepts of React, Redux, sagas, and these many libraries, I am still not proficient in their execution.

+### A Note About Container Nomenclature

+I'm satisfied with the container "Collection", but I wanted to clarify why the container that accepts a new phrase is called "Phrases".
+When I started the exercise I was unaware of how Boilerplate builds components and containers, and simply started with a single component that would do both display and entry.
+When I got more comfortable with Boilerplate I separated my concerns, so to speak, and found myself with the fairly complex version of "Phrases" as it now exists.
+I have decided that, for the time being, refactoring the name of the container may create far more bugs than currently warranted.
+Given an unlimited amount of time I would probably refactor the name of the "Phrases" contained to "AddPhrase".

 ## Update After Continuing Work

 (FIXME - add update)